-As a requirement of the program, each student must complete a practicum to give them direct exposure to the healthcare system.
-These projects must be approved but can be conducted in or outside of the Duke system.
-Examples of Practicum projects are as follows:
+As a requirement of the Program, each student must complete a practicum to give them direct exposure to the health care system.
+These projects must be approved and are conducted in the Duke system.
+Examples of practicum projects include:

 Conduct EHR Data Needs Assessment of Duke Cancer Institute (DCI) Stakeholders and Prioritization of Work based on Alignment with DCI Strategic Plan

 This Practicum will obtain the voice of the customer by interviewing DCI’s stakeholders to understand the current need for EHR data, the common themes in those needs amongst varying stakeholder groups, and recommendations on how the clinical data strategy team can best address those needs.
 In addition to interviewing DCI stakeholders, you will assist in reviewing the DCI strategic plan from DCI leadership to determine how to best prioritize the EHR needs of DCI stakeholders based on the strategic priorities of DCI leadership.

 Evaluate A Duke Health Technology Solutions Transition to a Revenue/Margin Generating Business Model

 Through the evolution of Service Based Costing, enhanced IT Service Management, and the implementation of a Cost Transparency tool it has become very apparent within Duke Health Technology Solutions (DHTS) that the IT customer population has very different needs and requirements in order to further their individual missions.
 DHTS has a certain level of responsibility to enable customers to meet these goals through our IT services.

 The Practicum takes a hard look and considers how financial models could evolve to accommodate financial constraints through alternate pricing strategies and possibly an alternate internal funding model that would allow for the generation of revenue and pricing margins.